Instawork/hyperview/README.md

 > [!NOTE]
 > Replace `X.X.X.X` with the IP of your machine.
 This is needed in order for your physical device to be able to request the example XML files from your development machine.

-This compiles Hyperview Demo onto the device (first run takes a few minutes) and starts Metro.
+This compiles Hyperview onto the device (first run takes a few minutes) and starts Metro.
 Metro displays a QR code in the terminal.

 - On your iOS device, open the Camera app and point it at the QR code in the terminal.
-The Camera app should show an "Open in Hyperview Demo" notification.
+The Camera app should show an "Open in Hyperview" notification.
 Tap this notification.
-- On your Android device, open Hyperview Demo and type `http://X.X.X.X:8081` in the development launcher.
+- On your Android device, open Hyperview and type `http://X.X.X.X:8081` in the development launcher.
 Google Camera will not open the QR code.

 ## Developing Hyperview Core Features